 In 2016 English-speaking lawyers, students and teachers in Cameroon began protesting their cultural marginalization by the Francophone-dominated government, leading to a violent crackdown by security forces in the north-west and south-west regions, an area predominantly inhabited by the country’s Anglophone minority.
 In October 2017 Anglophone separatists proclaimed independence and declared a new state of “Ambazonia” in the north-west and south-west regions.
 Since then, armed separatists and Cameroonian security forces have clashed, resulting in widespread atrocities against the civilian population.
 More than 6,000 people have been killed as a result of the violence since 2016, although actual numbers are expected to be higher.

 Despite the deteriorating security and humanitarian situation, the government of Cameroon has consistently denied the severity of the crisis and has yet to take any meaningful action aimed at ending the conflict or addressing its root causes.
 The international community has also taken limited action.
 The Council of the European Union, the Committee on the Elimination of Racial Discrimination and others have appealed for an end to the violence and urged government action while additional actors have previously offered to serve as mediators.
-The UN Security Council (UNSC) has held only one Arria-formula meeting on the humanitarian situation in Cameroon in 2019.
+The UN Security Council (UNSC) has held only one meeting on Cameroon, an Arria-formula meeting on the humanitarian situation, in 2019.

 In the Far North region of Cameroon, populations are also facing atrocity risks posed by the armed extremist group Boko Haram.
-Since early 2023 the group has increased its attacks, prompting Cameroonian officials to request the deployment of additional troops from the regional Multinational Joint Task Force.
+Throughout 2023 the group increased its attacks, prompting Cameroonian officials to request the deployment of additional troops from the regional Multinational Joint Task Force.
 Un Monde Avenir reported 169 killings in the Far North region during 2023.

 The international community often perceives the conflict in the Anglophone region exclusively as an insurgency by armed separatist groups against the Cameroonian government.
 However, the situation is much more complex.
 Although the Anglophone and Francophone areas of Cameroon have been unified since 1961, there is a long history of disputes over the extent to which access to government resources is controlled by the French-speaking majority.